The money measurement concept states that a corporation should only report those accounting transactions that can be represented in terms of money.

 The objective of money measurement is to measure and value a business’s resources and financial flows for planning purposes, including financial performance and financial accounting.
 It measures the organisation’s performance, the economic value of the products, services and other factors and the changes in these factors over time.

 This concept is based on the presumption that all transactions can be estimated in monetary terms.
 Another significant feature of this concept is an assumption about the resistance of the value of the monetary unit.

 In accounting, the monetary measurement concept is a way of looking at money as a measure of value.
 In other words, it is a comparative statement that states the lesser amount as being more valuable than the greater amount.
-The two types of monetary measurements are those which have been translated to an equivalent number and those which have not been translated to an equivalent number.
-The first type may be called equivalence measurement and the second may be called non-equivalence measurement.
+The two types of monetary measurements are those translated to an equivalent number and those that have not been translated to an equivalent number.
+The first type may be called equivalence measurement, and the second may be called non-equivalence measurement.